KAKUNIN

 async function verifyAction(action) {

-const certValid = await kakunin.certificates.verify(action.certificate);
+const agent = await kakunin.verify.cert(action.serial);

-if (!certValid) return { allowed: false, reason: 'cert_invalid' };
+if (agent.status !== 'active') return { allowed: false, reason: 'cert_invalid' };

 // 2.
-Verify signature
+Verify the signature against the agent's public certificate (server-side)

-action.payload,
+payload: action.payload,

-action.signature,
+signature: action.signature,

-if (!sigValid) return { allowed: false, reason: 'sig_invalid' };
+if (!check.valid) return { allowed: false, reason: 'sig_invalid' };

 // 3.
 Check scope

-if (action.size > scope.maxTransactionSize) {
+if (action.size > agent.financial_scope.max_single_trade_usd) {

 return { allowed: false, reason: 'exceeds_cert_scope' };